Emergency help is available if you or someone you know is in immediate crisis:

 College & School Liaisons and Deans

-Each school or college has a designated point of contact who works with the Office of Student Care Coordination to assist faculty and staff in helping students get the support they need.
+Each school or college has a designated point of contact who works with Student Care Coordination to assist faculty and staff in helping students get the support they need.

 - Blair – Melissa Rose, Associate Dean • 615-322-7693